GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## 3 Trust Stores

-Your agency will have to trust the PIV Issuer's certificates for these users.<!--meaning?-->.
-You'll need to install ALL of the Intermediate and Issuing CA certificates into your NT Auth Trust Store for your agency networks.
-The agency-specific PIV Issuer certificates can be found via the Authority Information Access (AIA) links given in the PIV Issuers table below.
+To authenticate these users to your network, your agency will have to trust their PIV/CAC Issuers' certificates.
+You'll need to install ALL of the Intermediate and Issuing CA certificates into the NT Auth Trust Store for your agency networks.
+The agency-specific, PIV/CAC Issuer certificates can be found via the Authority Information Access (AIA) links given in the [PIV and CAC Issuers List](#piv-and-cac-issuers-list) below.

-* Download the .p7c file, where you will find the Issuer's public certificate.
+* Download the .p7c file, where you will find the PIV/CAC Issuer's public certificate.<!--One or multiple certificates?
+Next sentence says "those certificates."-->
-* You can also retrieve the other certificates in the chain to COMMON using the AIA extensions <!--Links?--->specified in those certificates.
+* You can also retrieve and install the Intermediate and Issuing CA certificates in the chain to COMMON using the AIA extensions <!--Links?--->specified in those certificates.<!--"Those certificates" refers to which certificates?-->

+**CB STOPPED**

 The agency-specific PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
 These are listed by agency in the table, _Certificate Files Grouped by Type_.
 Once you locate a specific agency, you can download the certificates and the path to COMMON in .p7b format.
 {target="_blank"}_.